 - Will I be able to retain my existing wealth and assets?

 - Where do I want to spend my retirement years?
-In France, the UK or perhaps a new country?

 Then there are the complex residence, tax and succession implications of living in France which you need to research – you may be surprised at how different the French regimes are to the UK’s.